KangKang0909/KangKang0909/README.md

 - 🎓 Earned the bachelor's degree of **Computer Science and Technology**.
 - 🎓 Pursuing the master's degree of **Network Engineering**.

+**Theoretical Foundations**
+- 🔢 **Applied Mathematics**: The practical programming application of probability, Statistics, and Algebra for ML.
+- 🛡️ **Cryptography**: Encryption principles and secure communications connected to the implementation of the Python.

 ---
 ## 🛠️ Tech Stack
 #### 💻 Languages